dbierer/EasierThanWordPress/README.md

 * `TRANSFORM::transform_file_field`
   * Name of the form field that is used if you want to upload a set of transforms

-## Pre-Processing
-Before the final HTML view is rendered, `/public/index.php` includes `/src/processsing.php`.
-In this file you can include any pre-processing you need done.
-* The request URL is available as the variable `$uri`
-* This is where the admin URL is captured and sent to processing